ManticoreGamesInc/platform-documentation/docs/editor/abilities.md

 Connecting functions to events in an ability is the main task to be done when creating an ability, and is what makes each one different and infinitely customizable.

-!!! info "Possible Differences between Abilities"
+!!! info "Making Your Ability Unique!"
     A magical spell might have a long cast time, whereas a punch would have a very short if not instant cast time.

 ### Tutorial